thewinger/ashen.nvim/README.md

 ![Lua, Python, and Go code in the Ashen theme.](assets/preview.png "Lua, Python, and Go code in the Ashen theme.")

 > [!WARNING]
 > This theme is still in early development: the palette and theming may be subject to change.
-By nature of this being my "dream theme", Ashen is opinionated, and some stylistic choices and implementations are likely to change at some point.
-Thank you for your understanding, and you are welcome to open an issue if you want to see something return as an optional feature.
+An experimental, slightly brighter version of the palette is available in the `palette-rework` branch.

 ## Contents